Wittgenstein’s Ruler

 Examples of Wittgenstein’s Ruler

-The Nobel Prize for Economics being awarded to someone can mean two things: either that the receiver is very smart or that the judges are very dumb.
+The awarding of the Nobel Prize in Economics to someone can imply two things: either that the recipient is very intelligent, or that the judges are very unintelligent.

-At the moment of the award, we probably didn’t know which of the two possibilities was correct.
-Sure, the receiver of the price must have sounded smart, but we did not know whether he was actually smart or if the judges were dumb and gullible.
-There is more than one free parameter (the quality of the receiver and the quality of the judges), so we do not know which one is being measured by the award assignment.
+At the time of the award, we likely did not know which of these two possibilities was correct.
+Certainly, the recipient of the prize must have appeared intelligent, but we could not ascertain whether they were truly intelligent or if the judges were simply unintelligent and easily deceived.
+With more than one free parameter (the quality of the recipient and the quality of the judges), we do not know which one the award assesses.

 A similar phenomenon can be observed during the COVID-19 pandemic.
-In April 2020, a few studies were published on the prevalence of antibodies in some populations.
-However, we do not know if the studies are measuring the prevalence of the virus or the reliability of the tests.
+In April 2020, a few studies were published on antibody prevalence in certain populations.
+However, we do not know if these studies are measuring the prevalence of the virus or the accuracy of the tests.

 Wittgenstein’s Ruler: a definition